“When I look at my works collectively, I see and feel home.”

 2023 A Delicate Endurance, Beaver Galleries, Canberra

-2022 Chiaroscuro, Sabbia Gallery, Sydney
+2022 Chiaroscuro, Sabbia, Sydney

 Quiet Company, Jennings Kerr, Robertson

-2021 Technicolour Desert, Sabbia Gallery, Sydney
+2021 Technicolour Desert, Sabbia, Sydney

 2020 Love Bird, gaffa gallery, Sydney